-- 1 Click [Layout] in the Spreadsheet group of the Home tab (or, if you are using classic view, select Spreadsheet Layout from the View menu). - 2 In the Spreadsheet Layouts window, select the current layout and then click [Edit]. - 3 In the Visible column, select the Crew check box. - 4 Click [OK] twice.
+- 1 Click [Layout] in the Spreadsheet group of the Home tab. - 2 In the Spreadsheet Layouts window, select the current layout and then click [Edit]. - 3 In the Visible column, select the Crew check box. - 4 Click [OK] twice.

 NOTE: To assign the crew to multiple items, use the Fill Down feature.